 Servicemen and women have made history by becoming the first disabled team to ever complete the fastest downhill race on the European mountain biking circuit.

-It’s known as the 'Mountain of Hell', and the unmarked route starts at the top of the glacier, 3,400 meters up at the top of a double black ski run in the Alps.
+It’s known as the 'Mountain of Hell', and the unmarked route starts at the top of the glacier, 3,400 metres up at the top of a double black ski run in the Alps.

-Racers have to pass through several posts, ride over snow, rocks, single tracks, steps and sheer descents to get to the end, with a drop in altitude of nearly 2,400 vertical meters.
+Racers have to pass through several posts, ride over snow, rocks, single tracks, steps and sheer descents to get to the end, with a drop in altitude of nearly 2,400 vertical metres.

 It is how physically tough this race is that makes it so ‘hellish’.